JavaScript Basics: Understand Variables, Functions & Loops the Easy Way!

 3. What Are Loops?

 Loops are used to repeat actions multiple times.
-For example, if you want to print all items in one list, a loop can do it for you.
+For example, if you want to print all items in a list, a loop can do it for you.

 for Loop